The major is a part of the Department of Computer Information Systems and Business Analytics, an academic unit within the College of Business.

 New Freshmen and Transfer Students

-Declare the computer information systems major when you register for orientation.
+Students should declare the Computer Information Systems major when they register for orientation.
 Any student admitted to JMU can declare any major offered by the College of Business.
-However students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Progressing in the Major."
+However students are not formally admitted into the College of Business until certain requirements are met as listed in the section below "Admission to the College of Business."

 Currently Enrolled Major Changers